-Early state of Sebastian Münster's map of America, the earliest to show all of North and South America in a true continental form with a continuous coastline.
-It is also the first to use Mare Pacificum as a place name and one of the earliest depictions of Japan, as this map was published three years before Europeans contacted the islands.
+The 1558 state of Sebastian Münster's map of America.
+This map's inclusion in the 1540 edition of Munster's Cosmographia forever caused America to be the name of the New World, perpetuating Waldseemuller's choice of names in a popular and widely disseminated work.
+This map is particularly notable for many reasons, including being the first to use Mare Pacificum as a place name and having one of the earliest depictions of Japan, as this map was published three years before Europeans contacted the islands.

 The present map depicts North, Central, and South America in a recognizable, albeit distorted, form.
-Few place names or geographical features are present, aside from illustrations of trees, mountain ranges, and other scenes.
-North America is split into two almost separate land masses, with a large body of water cleaving in from the north.
+Few place names or geographical features are present, aside from a few illustrations of trees, and mountain ranges, and cannibals.
+North America is split into two nearly separate landmasses, with a large body of water cleaving in from the north.

-The eastern portion, connected only by a thin strip of land, is labeled Francisca, after Giovanni di Verrazzano's 1524 voyage to the Americas in the service of King Francis I of France.
+The eastern portion of North America, connected only by a thin strip of land, is labeled Francisca, after Giovanni di Verrazzano's 1524 voyage to the Americas in the service of King Francis I of France.
 The southeastern portion of Francisca is labeled C.Britonum, recognizing England's early exploration and fishing in the area.
 An island off the coast of Francisca, Corterati, likely corresponds to present-day Newfoundland.